2025: 13 steps to reviewing your sales commission plan. Access tips from experts in top companies.

 There is no magic formula, but for example, by setting up a questionnaire to collect feedback and ideas from sales reps at the end of each challenge, there can be some very good ideas.

-Then, to build the first SPIFF, it is important to start with the problem, the objective to be able to define a theme and a gamification mode.
+Then, to build the first SPIFF, it is important to start with the problem, the objective of being able to define a theme and a gamification mode.

 For example, let's imagine a challenge with 10 sales reps, with a system of pairs where we want to reward the best pair, but also the best sales rep over the whole challenge.
 In this example, we can then create a challenge on the theme of Formula 1 with a reward for the best team and one for the best driver.